 These Roasted Sweet Potatoes with Pecan Crumble will be the star at your next holiday gathering.
-It’s sweet, buttery, warm & comforting.
-It’s easy to prepare and calls for simple ingredients.
-It’s dairy-free, gluten-free and vegan.
+They’re sweet, buttery, warm & comforting.

 A holiday table wouldn’t be complete without some sort of sweet dish, right?
 Usually, it’s sweet potato casserole, candied yams or sweet potato pie…you name it.
 They are all delicious and fun, but this year, I wanted to go for something a little different, but keep the sweet goodness.
 These Sweet Potatoes with Pecan Crumble definitely fit the bill.